Food4CE

 Identification and classification of existing AFNs in Central Europe

-The task systematically identifies (desk analysis and survey) the existing AFNs in CE and evaluates their level of development to classify them into different categories of complexity.
-Special emphasis is given to business models that are systematically compared based on the CANVAS methodology (transnational benchmark).
-Special emphasis is given to sustainability of identified solutions and business models.
-The task also identifies and provides classification of AFN stakeholders to understand their roles and provide database of key stakeholders.
-The analysis and survey of existing AFN business models and stakeholders forms the basis for stakeholder’s database and knowledge platform.
+The task systematically identified (through desk analysis and surveys) the existing AFNs in Central Europe and evaluated their level of development to classify them into different categories of complexity.
+Special emphasis was given to business models, which were systematically compared using the CANVAS methodology (transnational benchmark).
+Special emphasis was also given to the sustainability of the identified solutions and business models.
+The task also identified and classified AFN stakeholders to better understand their roles and provide a database of key stakeholders.
+The analysis and survey of existing AFN business models and stakeholders formed the basis for the stakeholder database and the Knowledge Transfer Platform.

 2